Getting Dentures for the First Time

 - You will more likely than not get a much better fit once your mouth heals.

 - Time goes by fast, as you know; you will have something to look forward to.

 - Having to wait gives you ample time to do research (like reading my article) and get prepared.

-Choose Color of Teeth You Want For Your Denture
+Choose the Color of Teeth You Want for Your Denture

 Normally, after you get all impressions done, you need to pick a color of teeth that you would like to have.
 Yes, you got it!
 You can pick out what color of teeth you want.
-The colors basically range from very white to an almost like a very light brown; severely stained look.
+The colors basically range from very white to an almost like a very light brown; severely stained look (my dentist called it the smoker’s special).
 I chose the third whitest color.
 You want to try and stay around the same color your own teeth were unless you really want (or don't care about) a drastic look.